Combinations/golangmonorepo/README.md

 ## pkg folder

-Internal packages not signifigant enough to be standalone.
+Internal packages not significant enough to be standalone.

 ## bin folder